wangbingjie/blast/docs/developer_guide/dev_documentation.rst

 you to run the main Blast app.
 All you need is a text editor and Git installed.

-The Blast documentation is written in `Sphinx <https://www.sphinx-doc.org/en/master/#user-guides>`_ and is built and hosted automatically using `read the docs <https://readthedocs.org/>`_.
+The Blast documentation is written in `Sphinx <https://www.sphinx-doc.org/en/master/#user-guides>`_ and is built and hosted automatically using `Read the Docs <https://readthedocs.org/>`_.

 All the documentation code and text is contained within :code:`docs/`.
 Once you have made changes to the documentation you can preview those changes by running,